-How do you know if your childcare is registered or approved in England?
+How you know if your childcare provider is registered or approved in England

-All providers who are registered by Ofsted in England are given a letter or certificate as evidence of their registration or approval.
+All childcare providers who are registered by Ofsted or an Ofsted registered childminder agency in England are given a letter or certificate as evidence of their registration or approval.

-Some childcare providers must regularly (for example, each year) re-apply for approval or registration .
+Some childcare providers must regularly (for example, each year) reapply for approval or registration.
 If this applies to your childcare provider, the letter or certificate issued to them will clearly say when their approval or registration expires.

-To check if their registration is still valid get in touch with Ofsted:

-- go to www.ofsted.gov.uk - phone 08456 40 40 40.
+To check if their registration is still valid contact Ofsted.
+Go to www.ofsted.gov.uk or phone 0300 123 1231.
+Where a provider is registered with a childminder agency, you will need to check with the relevant agency to see if the provider's registration is valid.
+The provider will be able to give you contact details for the childminder agency and these will also be available on the Ofsted website.